November 20, 2025

 You want a clinical setting where the responsibilities feel manageable, the teaching feels supportive, and the preceptor understands the pace of Drexel’s clinical courses.
 If you want to see what preceptor options are currently available while you prepare, you can create your free NPHub account and explore choices that match your specialty and your timeline.

-This guide will help you understand why securing a preceptor has become so challenging nationwide, how Drexel structures its clinical placement expectations, and what resources you can turn to when you need support.
+This guide will help you understand why securing a preceptor has become so challenging nationwide, clinical placement expectations, and what resources you can turn to when you need support.

-Students in family practice, adult gerontology, pediatric primary care, pediatric acute care, psychiatric mental health, and women’s health specialties all compete for different types of clinical experiences, and availability can shift quickly.
+Programs such as family practice, adult-gerontology, pediatric primary care, pediatric acute care, psychiatric–mental health, and women’s health each involve different types of clinical environments, and availability may change over time.

 Here are the parts most students want clarity on: